arvee4n/ArvenOnline/README.md

 The site will be frequently updated and I plan on adding many more features and gradually cleaning up the site.
 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+TO DO:
+1. Outfit Creator
+	- Outfits based on what I own
+2. Virtual Pet
+	- A spotted black cat that walks around the webpage
+	- Might not work on github idk